codyNog/cody-ui/local-ai-rules/index.md

 - Use standard HTML attribute names for common events (e.g., `onClick`).
 For component-specific callbacks, use descriptive names reflecting the functionality (e.g., `onChangeValue`).
 - Define component props explicitly.
 Prefer composition or explicit pass-through props for extending functionality over directly extending generic HTML attribute types.
+- Prefer deriving prop types using `ComponentProps<typeof ComponentName>` from React instead of exporting internal types (like `Props` or data structures) directly from component files.
+This keeps the component's public API clean and avoids unnecessary exports.

 ### Code Generation